sauvikbiswas/AOTS/posts/functions-i.md

 \\(reduce(f, [x_1, x_2, x_3,...])\\), where \\([x_1, x_2, x_3,...]\\) is an iterator (not necessarily a list), and \\(f=f(p,q)\\) is a function that takes two arguments of similar type and returns one object of the same type, is equivalent to \\(f(...f(f(f(x_1, x_2),x_3),...)\\)

-We can actually use it to calculate the magnitude of an n-dimensional vector that is defined by a `list`, or a `tuple` (or our very own `vector` although it only supports three-dimensional ones).
+We can actually use it to calculate the magnitude of an n-dimensional vector that is defined by a `list`, or a `tuple` (or our very own `vector` at a later stage although it will only supports three-dimensional ones).

 ```
 >>> from functools import reduce